LewisAJones/PhanGrids/README.md

-# PhanGrids: a Phanerozoic gridded dataset of palaeogeographic reconstructions
+# A Phanerozoic gridded dataset for palaeogeographic reconstructions

 Author(s): [Lewis A. Jones](mailto:LewisA.Jones@outlook.com) and [Mathew Domeier](mailto:mathewd@uio.no)